alizoljodi/oXEbXtpGwHbyckzP/README.md

 - pytesseract
 - transformers
 - huggingface_hub
+- gTTS or pyttsx3 *(for optional voice output)*

 ## Advanced Text Extraction
 In addition to conventional classification, this project demonstrates how to extract text from document images using:
 - **Tesseract OCR** for efficient, open-source optical character recognition.
 - **LayoutLMv3**, **Donut**, and **Pix2Struct** for visual-text understanding.
 - **LLAMA4-based pipeline** for advanced multi-modal document extraction.
+- ✅ **Voice Playback**: Once the text is extracted, the system can optionally generate **spoken audio** using TTS engines.
+This enables document narration, screen reader functionality, and audio-based accessibility for extracted content.

 You can try the live demo or fine-tuned version of the LLAMA4 integration here:
 👉 [PageFlip LLAMA4 on Hugging Face Spaces](https://huggingface.co/spaces/alizoljodi/LLM_OCR)

 ---

-### Author
+## Author
 **Ali Zoljodi**